 Alright folks so that about covers it.
 We’ve gone through all of the various product features on this Yaufey model and we have also taken a look at the various Pros and Cons.
 Overall I would say it’s a good buy as long as you are not using it for too large or too wet of an area.
 But hey, don’t take my word for it.
 If we look at our Amazon partner we can see that there are nearly five-hundred reviews out there with an average rating of four and a half our of five stars.
 That’s a ninety percent rating, an A if you will.

 You get this highly rated product for a relatively lower price point.
 If you are interested in purchasing then please click here to be taken to Amazon.
-However, if you find that you need to do additional reading or need a different dehumidifier entirely please check out our dehumidifier buyer’s guide by clicking here.
+However, if you find that you need to do additional reading or need a different dehumidifier entirely please check out our dehumidifier buyer’s guide.
 This guide will take you through everything you would ever need to know about dehumidifiers.
 We go into sizing requirements, what features to look for, and many other topics.

 The instruction manual for this dehumidifier can be found on the Yaufey website as well.